bartificer/xkpasswd-js/README.md

 * `/dist/` — the target folder into which the build scripts will publish the bundled versions of the module, ready for distribution. **Do not edit the contents of this folder directly!**
 * `/docs/` — the target folder into which the build scripts will publish the generated documentation.
 This folder's contents will be published at the project's website. **Do not edit the contents of this folder directly!**
 * `/docs-static/` — the folder containing the parts of the documentation that are not generated from documentation comments.
 * `/docs-static/diagrams/` — the target folder into which the build scripts will publish PNG versions of the project's UML diagrams.
-The source for these diagrams are the Mermaid files in `/src-diagrams/`.
+The source for these diagrams are the Mermaid files in `/src-diagrams/`. **Do not edit the contents of this folder directly!**
 * `/src/` — the folder containing the module's source code and test suite.
 * `/src-diagrams/` — the folder containing the source code for the UML diagrams describing the module.
 These files will be in Mermaid format and will be transformed into PNG files in `/docs-static/diagrams/` by a build script.